 Officers of student organizations are required to complete the two annual requirements at least once each academic year to remain in good standing.
 If your group holds elections midway through the year, the new officers must attend as well.
 All requirements follow the academic year, and reset over the summer (so if you attended training during the spring semester, you’d need to go again in the fall for the new year).

-Your President or Vice-President must attend Administrative Training, where they will learn more about resources available to student organizations and policies they must abide by.
+Your President or Vice-President must complete Administrative Training in MU Engage, where they will learn more about resources available to student organizations and policies they must abide by.
 If your group plans to submit an ORG budget request, your Treasurer must attend Finance Training.
 We also offer Engage training sessions–these are not required, but we strongly encourage someone from your organization to come and learn about all the features this platform offers.

 Dates and times for trainings are posted regularly on Engage.
-Trainings are usually held in the evening – Administrative Training and Finance Training are offered consecutively.
+Trainings are usually held in the evening.
 Trainings start promptly at the scheduled times; please ensure that you arrive on time.
 Doors will be closed after the first five minutes, and you will not be allowed in after that.

 If trainings ever need to be cancelled because of severe weather, we will post the announcements on Engage and Twitter as soon as a decision has been made.